 Again – if an employer finds themselves the subject of a whistleblower complaint to OSHA, they should seek legal counsel immediately.

 If you’re an employer and have questions about labor and employment law, including any actions taken by OSHA, consider calling on the attorneys at Kainen, Escalera & McHale in Connecticut.
 We do one thing and one thing only – we are an employer defense law firm – in fact, we are one of the largest employer defense law firms in the region.
 What’s more, each of our attorneys has over 25 years of experience in employment and labor law matters and can provide your business with comprehensive legal counsel ranging from assistance with necessary preventive measures to trial advocacy.
-Please call us if we can help you.
+Please contact us if we can help you.

 The information provided above is made available by Kainen, Escalera & McHale, P.C. for educational purposes only.
 It is not intended to provide specific legal advice to your individual circumstances or legal questions.
 You acknowledge that neither your reading of, nor posting on, this site establishes an attorney-client relationship between you and our law firm, or any of our attorneys.
 This information should not be used as a substitute for seeking competent legal advice from a licensed professional attorney in your state nor is it provided for the specific purpose of soliciting your business on any particular matter.
 Readers of this information should not act upon anything communicated in it without seeking professional counsel.